Best Art Schools in Whanganui: Trusted Experts You Can Count On

 About the Business

-Whanganui Potters’ Studio, located in central Whanganui, is a community-driven ceramics hub founded by local potters to promote the art of pottery.
+Whanganui Potters’ Studio is a community-driven ceramics hub promoting the art of pottery.
 Known for its welcoming, hands-on classes, it offers a dedicated space for beginners and experienced artists to explore clay in a supportive environment.

 Key Services / What They Offer

 They provide weekly pottery classes in wheel-throwing, hand-building, and glazing, with workshops in raku firing and sculptural ceramics.
-Children’s and teens’ programs run during school holidays, and adult courses include advanced techniques.
+Beginner and intermediate courses run each term, including pottery and wheel courses.
 The studio hosts exhibitions, open days, and markets, providing opportunities for students to showcase and sell their work.
+Open studio sessions allow creating alongside others.

 Who It’s For